rockstor/rockstor-doc/quickstart.rst

 Minimum system requirements
 ---------------------------

-Rockstor is a complete Linux distribution (iso) to be installed directly on hardware or on a VM with the following minimum system requirements.
+Rockstor is a complete Linux distribution (iso) to be installed directly on hardware or as a VM with the following minimum system requirements.

 * 64-bit Intel or AMD processor
 * 2GB RAM
 * 8GB hard disk space for the OS
 * One or more additional hard drives
-* 1Gbps Ethernet interface (with internet access -- for updates)
+* Ethernet interface (with internet access -- for updates)
 * CD/DVD drive or USB port for installation

 Download Rockstor